 For students who are not Federal Pell Grant eligible; whose parent or guardian died as a result of military service in Iraq or Afghanistan after 9/11/01; and who, at the time of the parent's or guardian's death, were less than 24 years old or were enrolled at least part-time at an institution of higher education.
 Due to the sequester, all Iraq & Afghanistan Service Grant award amounts first disbursed on or after October 1, 2015 and before October 1, 2016 must be reduced by 6.8%.
 For example, a student otherwise eligible for a Grant of $5,815 (the maximum Scheduled Award for 2016-17) the grant would be reduced by $395.42, resulting in a grant of $5,419.58.

 To assist students with securing employment, students should visit our website for a list of available positions via ToroJobs.
 It is recommended that the job search process begin as early as possible to ensure the best selection of jobs.
 Remember, jobs and funds are limited and we cannot guarantee that you will find a job.

 The Federal Perkins Loan Program provides a long term, low interest student loan.
 These funds must be REPAID.
 Award amounts are based on financial need.
-Awards range between $200 - $2,000 per academic year.
+Awards range between $200 - $4,000 per academic year.
 Repayment begins nine months after you are no longer enrolled at least half time at an eligible institution.
 The minimum repayment is $420 a year.
 The maximum repayment period is 10 years, but the actual amount of your payments and the length of the repayment period depends upon the size of your debt.
 No interest is charged until the repayment period begins.
 The interest rate is 5% on the unpaid balance.
-You will be contacted by Student Financial Services (located in WH-B270) to complete and sign a Borrower Information sheet and a Loan Promissory note.
+You will be contacted by ECSI via email to complete and sign a Borrower Information sheet and a Loan Promissory note.

 The Federal Direct Loan Program provides low-interest, long-term loans through the University.
 These funds must be repaid.
 Funding for these loans comes from the Department of Education.
 These loans can be subsidized or unsubsidized.
-Eligible students must be admitted, in good academic standing, and enrolled in at least half time in a program leading to a degree or certificate.
+Eligible students must be admitted, in good academic standing, and enrolled in at least half time in a program leading to a degree, teaching credential, or approved certificate.
 If you drop below half time during a term or semester, the remainder of your loan may be canceled.